jvandemo/angular-growl-notifications/readme.md

 Expressions are evaluated against the scope where the `growl-notification` directive is used, not where the `growl-notifications` is placed.

-This is more intuïtive as it refers to the scope where you are using the directive.
+This is more intuïtive as it refers to the scope of the piece of the DOM where you are writing the markup for the notification.

-Finally you can also use HTML markup to make your notifications look great:
+Finally you can also use HTML markup to make your notifications look exactly the way you want them to:

 ```html
 <div growl-notification>